Yomguithereal/mnemonist/vp-tree.md

 It works by choosing a point in the dataset and making it the "vantage point" of the node then splitting the remaining points into two children nodes one storing the nearest points and the other the farthest ones.
 It continues recursively until all points have been stored in the tree.

-One should know, however, that a `VPTree` has worst cases - mostly due to median ambiguity - and will often build trees that are not perfectly balanced.
+However, one should keep in mind that a `VPTree` has worst cases - mostly due to median ambiguity - and will often build trees that are not perfectly balanced.
 This is frequently the case, for instance, with datasets where everything stands close together or that are too small.

 For more information about the `VPTree`, you can head [here](https://en.wikipedia.org/wiki/Vantage-point_tree).